que-son-getters-y-setters-en-programacion

-methods are methods that allow you to control how the internal state of an object is accessed and modified.
+getter and setter methods are methods that allow you to control how the internal state of an object is accessed and modified.

-They provide a controlled way to update the internal state of an object, allowing for validations and restrictions on the values that can be assigned.
+They provide a controlled way to update the internal state of an object, allowing validations and restrictions on the values that can be assigned.

-(from English set) is a method that allows you to modify the value of a private or protected property of a class.
+On the other hand, setter methods (from the English “set”) are methods that allow modifying the value of a private or protected property of a class.

-methods can include additional logic, such as data transformation or controlled access, before returning the value.
+Both methods, getter and setter, can include additional logic, such as data transformation or controlled access, before returning the value.

 Practical Case

-method for this property is as simple as creating two methods.
+Suppose we have a Persona class that has a private variable nombre.
+Creating a getter and setter method for this property is as simple as creating two methods.

-In other words, something like this,
+That is, something like this,

 public class Persona